5 Behind-the-Scenes Parts of Your Bathroom You Should Know About

 1. Pressure-Balancing Valve

 A pressure-balancing valve is the standard type of anti-scald device found in most new shower faucets and many lavatory (sink) faucets.
-It’s required by building codes in most areas for new bathrooms and remodels, and it’s a very good idea to install one if you have young children or elderly residents in your home.
+It’s required by building code in most areas for new bathrooms and remodels, and it’s a very good idea to retrofit one if you have young children or elderly residents in your home.
 A pressure-balancing valve automatically maintains the water temperature in the event of a change in the supply pressure.
 This keeps you from getting scalded in the shower if someone flushes the toilet or from getting a sudden blast of cold water if someone turns on the washer.

 2. Thermostatic Valve

-A thermostatic valve has the same purpose as a pressure-balancing valve, but it uses a thermostat-controlled device to mix the precise amount of hot and cold water to maintain consistent water temperature without affecting the flow rate (pressure-type valves can significantly reduce the water flow when the supply pressure drops).
+A thermostatic valve has the same purpose as a pressure-balancing valve, but it uses a thermostat-controlled device to mix the precise amount of hot and cold water that will maintain consistent water temperature without affecting the flow rate (pressure-type valves can significantly reduce the water flow when the supply pressure drops).
 Thermostatic valves can be used to control individual faucets or can be installed on the outlet side of a hot water heater to provide scald prevention to the whole house.

 3. Vent Stack and Main Stack